louvrmat000/Portfolio/Appendices.md

 ### January 21st, 2019 ###

 Today I finished citing my sources, in a word document thanks to the export to word function noodletools and easybib have

+### February 10th, 2019 ###

+Since my report is due and I need to do a lot in a short period of time, I have decided to go back on my design criteria and evaluate myself, on wether or not it has been achieved.

+DONE ON REPORT